WildPetScience/Specification/README.md

 that is accessible without being patronising.
 Solutions to common issues will be included at each stage of the process.

-As the project is geared towards children, to accompany the main set of user documentation, there will be a "child-friendly" set of instructions that children can follow along with.
-This documentation should include instructions on setting the system up wih the help of an adult, as well as information about animal behaviour and what the system can tell them about their pet's habits.

 ### Technical Documentation
 As there are multiple people working together on this project, clear and effective technical documentation will be important to its success.
 The source